-All qualified permanent, probationary and part-time vested employees are eligible to participate in TVMWD's miscellaneous employee pension plan (the Plan), a cost-sharing multiple employer defined benefit pension plan administered by the California Public Employees' Retirement System (CalPERS).
-TVMWD sponsors a plan with two tiers: Tier 1, 2% @ 55 for employees hired on or prior to December 31, 2012 or employees hired after January 1, 2013 who are considered classic CalPERS members and Tier 2, 2% @ 62 for employees hired on or after January 1, 2013.
+All qualified permanent, probationary and part-time vested employees are eligible to participate in TVMWD's miscellaneous employee pension plan (the Plan), a cost-sharing multiple employer defined benefit pension plan administered by CalPERS.TVMWD sponsors a plan with two tiers:

+- Tier 1 2%@55 for employees with CalPERS membership prior to December 31, 2012, and since this date have not had a break in service of greater than six months. - Tier 2 2%@62 for employees new to CalPERS since January 1, 2013 or who have had a break in service of greater than six months.

 Benefit provisions under the Plan are established by State statute and TVMWD resolution.
 CalPERS issues publicly available reports that include a full description of the pension plan regarding benefit provisions, assumptions and membership information that can be found on the CalPERS website (www.calpers.ca.gov).